victoriapham752/victoriapham752/README.md

-Health Data Scientist with a robust academic background in biomedical sciences and advanced analytics.
 Currently pursuing a Master of Science in Health Data Science at UNSW, I blend comprehensive scientific knowledge with data analysis to transform complex healthcare information into meaningful insights.

 My academic journey spans from a Neuroscience major at the University of Melbourne to advanced data science training, equipping me with a unique skill set in statistical modelling, healthcare analytics, and data visualisation.
 Proficient in Python and R, I specialise in leveraging data science techniques to address complex health research challenges.